-When a relay is , relay schemes must be reviewed and approved, including during commissioning, if deemed necessary.
-A typical relay scheme measures the Point of Common Coupling (PCC) and provides a trip output if certain conditions are met to separate the generating facility.
+When a relay is being utilized for either interconnection or for NEM program eligibility, relay schemes must be reviewed and approved, including during commissioning testing, if deemed necessary.
+A typical relay scheme measures power at the Point of Common Coupling (PCC) and provides a trip output if certain conditions are met to separate the generating facility.
 Typically, trip outputs have been connected to a circuit breaker to separate the generating facility from the electrical system to mitigate the reverse or under power condition.

 Commissioning requirements are described in Rule 21 Section L.7.a.
 Excerpt from PG&E’s Rule 21 is shown below.
 Similar language is contained within SCE’s and SDG&E’s Rule 21.